estuaryoss/agent-cli/README.md

 Options:
   --ip TEXT     The IP/hostname of the target machine where estuary-testrunner
-                is running
+                is deployed
   --port TEXT   The port number of the target machine where estuary-testrunner
-                is running
+                is deployed
-  --token TEXT  The authentication token that will be sent via 'Token' header --help        Show this message and exit.
+  --token TEXT  The authentication token that will be sent via 'Token' header.
+                Use 'None' if estuary-testrunner is deployed unsecured --help        Show this message and exit.
 ```